panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 working knowledge of a shader language.
 If not, it would be wise to read about GLSL before trying to understand how it fits into Panda3D.

-In the past, Panda3D used the Cg shading language.
-This language is now deprecated.
-Although Panda3D still supports it in a limited form for compatibility reasons, it is strongly recommended to write new shaders in GLSL instead.
 Note that support for GLSL is not just limited to the OpenGL graphics back-end; Panda3D is able to automatically transpile the shader to a different shading language, if required by the graphics API.